aws/aws-cdk/packages/aws-cdk/README.md

 Generates a CDK application from an existing JSON/YAML CloudFormation template.
-Takes a valid CloudFormation template as input from either a local file specified with `--from-path`, or from a deployed Cloudformation stack using `--from-stack`.
+Takes a valid CloudFormation template as input from either a local file specified with `--from-path`, or from a deployed CloudFormation stack using `--from-stack`.
 Generates a CDK application which will synthesize a CloudFormation template with identical resource configurations to the provided template.
 The generated application will be initialized in the current working directory with a single stack where the stack, app, and directory will all be named using the provided `--stack-name`.
 The generated application will